rahe-par/Ticket_Classifier/README.md

 # Results and Evaluation

-The fine-tuned DistilBERT model achieved a final Test Accuracy of 55.82%.
+The fine-tuned XLM-RoBERTa base model achieved a final Test Accuracy of 0.6891%.

 This project is for educational purposes as part of the GUVI Artificial Intelligence and Machine Learning program.